2moe/local-ssh-action/Readme.md

 - Type: String
 - Default: "exit"

-The command needed to test the ssh connection, the default is exit.
+The command needed to test the ssh connection.

 This option will only take effect when `pre-timeout > 0`.